 Contact the Elderly's (now Re-engage) GP initiative has been recognised by Care England as a solution to combating loneliness amongst older people.

-Thanks to the launching of several new tea party groups in GP surgeries, the benefits of Contact the Elderly tea parties have been noted amongst health care professionals for reducing the number of older patients visiting their GPs purely because they are lonely.
-Furthermore, GP surgeries who host tea party groups have noted a reduction in the strain on their services.
+Thanks to the launching of several new friendship groups in GP surgeries, the benefits of have been noted amongst health care professionals for reducing the number of older patients visiting their GPs purely because they are lonely.
+Furthermore, GP surgeries who host those groups have noted a reduction in the strain on their services.

 Contact the Elderly was thrilled to be part of Caring Communities 2015 with Care England on Thursday 12 November.
 At the conference, Contact the Elderly was part of 8 organisations showcasing their initiatives within the care sector.